ayasqualli/CHIP-8-Emulator/README.md

 # Basic Implementation of Emulator/Interpreter on Python

-As you saw in the ICS course, it is possible to build our own virtual machine in our computers just by programming, so I got the idea to try to implement a theoretical machine with less than 50 instructions.
+As we saw in the ICS course, it is possible to build our own virtual machine in our computers just by programming, so I got the idea to try to implement a theoretical machine with less than 50 instructions.
 So CHIP8 was the best choice.
 It is not really a physical machine but an interpreter which runs its programs in a virtual machine.